-Our music is influenced by our environment.
-In Jackson, Miss., there's only one boys' club, no theaters, no recreational programs.
-But [they] don't want these kids to be gang bangers?
-I have friends who are college graduates that have to resort to other things because it's so difficult to find jobs.
-Imagine how hard it is for someone who doesn't have an education to get employment.
+What you have to understand is our music is influenced by our environment.
+In Jackson, Miss., and metro areas, there's only one boys' club, no theaters, no recreational programs.
+But they don't want you to be gang bangers?
+I have friends who are college graduates that have to resort to other things 'cause it's so hard to find a job.
+You can imagine someone who doesn't have an education.

 At the Katrina hearing one congressman asked, "Haven't we done enough for Katrina?"
-These people live in a world we don't live in.
-It's hard to speak for the majority when you don't live under the same conditions.
+They live in a world we don't live in.
+It's hard to speak for the majority when you don't live under these same conditions.
 People don't want to party if they're broke.
 They don't want to sing happy songs if they're broke.

 You said rap music kept you out of trouble growing up.
 Can you remember a specific instance when you turned to a rap song or lyric as opposed to turning to the streets?

-I can tell you of times when I was pissed off and wanted to blow up right now.
-But, instead I go to a club and listen to Lil' Jon to vent.
+I can tell you times when I was pissed off and wanted to blow up right now.
+I do things in the streets I can't do in business.
+I get frustrated 'cause there are many people in the industry that don't keep their words.
+So, many times I listened to Lil' Jon and got in the middle of the dance club with $200,000 worth of jewelry on.
 Rap music does for us the same thing gospel did for the slaves.
 We communicate our anger through music.

 You also mentioned that growing up, some of the violence you witnessed was by kids that were sent down south from Chicago.
 Was that just one example of violence in your neighborhood?

 That's only one example.
+You can only tell one story at a time.
 There are hundreds and hundreds of things that add to the equation.
 I remember watching dance groups in Mississippi turn into gangs.
-For us, gangs weren't entirely negative.
+For us, gangs weren't all negative.
 It was a way of life.
 That's all I grew up around.
 That's all I saw with my friends.
-Gangs weren't negative when they started, but when [they're] taking recreational areas and parks away from us and gangs are all we have, what else are we supposed to do?
+Not necessarily all that came with it was negative though.
+But, when black men get together in a group it's always a negative thing anyway.
+It wasn't a negative thing when it started.
+When they taking recreational areas and parks away from us, and gangs is all we have, wheat else are we supposed to do?

 It's no different than America.
 The war we're in is about money.
 America points the fingers at young black men when the biggest gangster is unfolded in the war.
 When I say, "I don't care what you think about this war, I'm going to continue," that's gangster.
-If I come to your country and say I just discovered it although you've been here for years, that's gangster.
-They brought Africans to this country and stripped them of their language, their culture.
-We lost our traditions because they beat it out of us.
+For the president of the United States to say, "you've got 24 hours to get out my country," that's gangster.
+If I come to your country and say I just discovered it though you've been here for years, that's gangster.
+They brought Africans to this country and done stripped them of their language, their culture.
+We lost our traditions 'cause they beat it out of us.
 That's gangster.

 So basically America is pinning the blame for social ills on hip-hop and trying to sweep the bigger problems under the rug?

 Of course.
-Why is it that if a kid in Cambodia gets pregnant by a chihuahua dog it's somehow tracked back to hip-hop?
-They said in Congress that what you see is more powerful than what you hear, but they don't criticize Martin Scorcese and the governor of California, who's killed more people on screen than anybody I know.
+Why if a kid in Cambodia gets pregnant by a chihuahua it's somehow tracked back to hip-hop?
+They said in Congress that stuff you see is more powerful than what you hear.
+But they don't criticize Martin Scorcese and the governor of California, who done killed more people on screen than anybody I know.
 The hypocrisy amazes me.

-During slavery, [they] weren't trying to ban words.
+Back in slavery I didn't see them trying to ban words.
 They called us n*ggers back then and we just had to take it.
-Now that we've taken ownership of [the word] they want to ban it.
-It's the same as how you can go straight from high school to the professionals in tennis and golf, but you can't in football and basketball because that's the 'black way.'
-I've seen dog fighting all my life growing up in Mississippi, but now that Michael Vick's done it it's a national phenomenon and now they're trying to say hip-hop started it.
+Now that we taking ownership of it they want to ban it.
+Because we've taken ownership.
+Same way now you can go straight from high school to the pros in tennis and golf, but you can't in football and basketball 'cause that's the black way.
+I've seen dog fighting all my life growing up in Mississippi, but now that Michael Vick's doing it it's a national phenomenon and now they trying to say hip-hop started it.

 Recently, you've denounced Rev. Al Sharpton for his efforts to censor hip-hop music.
 Is your stance still the same?

 All he's got to do to make me go away is stop attacking the kids.
-Out of all the atrocities going on in the world like the Jena 6, why is rap so important?
-We're making money, and it's not against the law.
+Out of all the atrocities and stuff going on in the world like the Jena 6, why is rap so important?
+Come on, dude -- we're making money, and it's not against the law.

 Why do you think some rappers like Chamillionaire and Master P have in their own way sided with cleaning up music?
 And what are your thoughts now after you and Master P argued over profanity in hip-hop at the AllHipHop panel?

-You can't put Chamillionaire in the same category as Master P. He made a choice to do this on his own, to clean up his own music.
-I don't want to strike out at Master P either.
-He has the right to feel how he wants.
-But, if he feels so bad about denouncing black people in his music, then he should give some money back to the people.
-If you're a true leader you have to sacrifice.
+You can't put Chamillionaire in the same boat as Master P. He made a choice to do this on his own.
+I don't want to strike out at Master P. He has the right to feel how he wants about things.
+But, if he feels so bad about the fact that he denounced black people in his music, then he should give some of that money back to the people.
+If you're a true leader, you have to sacrifice.
 I'm sacrificing my career.
 This isn't helping me sell records.
-I do this because someone has to stand up for the people.
-There is a problem in hip-hop, yes, but there's also a problem in America.
+It's because someone has to stand up for people.
+There is a problem in hip-hop, but there's also a problem in America.

 Do you think the attack on hip-hop is an underlying race issue overall?

-I think that's a part of it, but we have to be careful of blaming it on race because then people say we're pulling the race card.
+I think that's a part of it, but we have to be careful of doing that because then people run and say we're pulling the race card.
 I pull the truth card.
 I pull the fact card.
-[They] didn't expect me to pull all the facts that I pulled out at Congress.
+I try to use facts instead of using the black card.
+If you notice in my speech, they didn't expect me to pull all the facts that I pulled out at Congress.
 I researched, I went to the library, talked to lawyers, I asked questions and went and found cases.
 That's the problem -- we are much too emotional as black people.
 We must stick to the facts.
 We've got enough facts behind what we're saying -- we don't have to pull the race card.
 That's why I stop saying "black people" and now I say "poor people."
-We have to understand that we have to be truthful with ourselves and understand the situation we are in, look at it for what it is and act accordingly as grown men and women.
+We have to understand that we have to be truthful with the situations that we are in and look at it for what it is and act accordingly as grown men and women.

 If a white teenager is picking up your CD because he likes your music and he likes hip-hop and is influenced by the culture, does he get a pass on the N-word?
 For the sake of clarity, where is the line drawn?

-A white dude can't say the N-word to me.
-I've always said, 'If you want to set me off let a white boy call me a n*gger."
-And the reason for that is, you can say stuff about your sister and your brother that no one else can say.
-You criticize America because you're American, but a foreigner can't criticize America to your face.
-We have the choice to do what we want to do to ourselves.
+A white dude can't say n*gger to me.
+I always say, 'If you want to set me off let a white boy call me a n*gger."
+And the reason why is this.
+Can't you say stuff about your sister and your brother that can't nobody else say?
+You criticize America because you're American but a foreigner can't to your face because we have the choice to do what we want to do to ourselves.
 You can't do what I do.
 You can't talk to God the way Jesus can.
-That's no excuse.
+That's not an excuse.
 You don't have that right.
-I can say what I want to about my Black brother, because I am one.
+I can say what I want to about my brother, 'cause I'm one.

-We have to stop treating the American population like they're dumb idiots.
-You mean to tell me that same person listening to rap is going to look at a Stephen King movie and kill people?
-I hate when people say, "they're being influenced by rap music."
+We gotta stop treating the American population like they're dumb idiots.
+So you mean to tell me that same person is gonna look at a Stephen King movie and go kill kids?
+That's an excuse.
+I hate when people do that, they being influenced by us like they're not grown.
 These are grown people we're talking about.
 If you are going to be influenced by Rap City you have that deficit in your personality in the first place.
-If I'm being influenced by what I see and hear and I go and do something wrong, then something's wrong with me mentally.
+If I'm being influenced and I'm gonna go out there and do something wrong, then something's wrong with me inside.

 Hip-hop is considered a reflection of what people in these communities live and see, but can the same message be delivered without saying the N-word, bitch or hoe?

 Rap is an art.
-I can say whatever I want to.
-Who are they to judge us and say what words we can and can't use?
-I use the words I use because they are graphic and they hurt.
-They're supposed to get people's attention.
+I can say whatever the hell I want to.
+And what you have to also understand is who are they to judge us and say what words we can and can't use?
+I use the words I use cause its graphic and it hurts, It's supposed to get people's attention.
+Michael Dyson that was on the panel with us yesterday [and] he said it -- he said the words we use we use to get your attention.
 Where we come from we speak that way.

-You talked about how some artists try to switch their music to be more positive, but consumers won't buy clean music.
-Can artist like Talib Kweli and Common, who are considered conscious rappers, be compared?
-Or is there a difference?
+You talked about how some artists try to switch their music to be more positive and cleaner, but consumers won't buy it.
+Can artist like Talib Kweli and Common, who are considered conscious rappers, be compared, or is there a difference?

-What we have to do is stop talking.
-If you want better music, buy better music.
+What we have to do is stop talking, and if you want better, music buy better music.
 We don't put the same type of standards on actors.
-We don't put the pressure on Denzel [Washington] that we put on 50 Cent.
+We don't put that pressure that we put on Denzel [Washington] when he's acting that we put on 50 Cent as a rapper.

-And, why is it that media outlets only report on the negative?
-I held the largest urban benefit concert in history.
-That should've been on the cover of Time magazine, [but] no one wrote about it.
-Reporters want us to fight against each other.
-There are magazines that have told me they only want people on their covers that cause drama.
+And, why is it that nobody reports on anything but the negative sh*t?
+I had the largest urban benefit concert in history.
+That was supposed to be on the front of Time magazine, [but] didn't nobody write about that sh*t.
+Y'all want us to fight against each other.
+There are magazines that have told me they don't want anybody on the cover unless they cause some drama.
+The crazy thing is they feed into it and then all the magazines spread out like they got nothing to do with it.
 They perpetuate this bullsh*t.